Improving the DLR

 The first of the new trains arrived at Beckton depot in January 2023.
 They're being tested and integrated with the DLR's signalling system to ensure they're reliable when they come into service.

-Other works at Beckton and Poplar depots and on the rest of the network are required to prepare for the new fleet.
-Alongside routine track and infrastructure maintenance, we are upgrading our power and communications systems across the network during engineering hours and closures.
+Other works at Beckton and Poplar depots, and on the rest of the network, are needed to prepare for the new fleet.
+Alongside routine track and infrastructure maintenance, we're upgrading our power and communications systems across the network during engineering hours and closures.

-• Bank to Lewisham, Tower Gateway to Canning Town, Stratford to Canary Wharf: New train testing
+• Bank to Lewisham, Tower Gateway to Canning Town and Stratford to Canary Wharf - new trains testing

 Construction at Beckton Depot